Arcadia sign and Pendersleigh & Sons Cartography‘s map of Arcadia, available on art prints and a variety of merchandise

 18th CENTURY ARCADIA

-Originally the land now making up Arcadia was part of the Tongva homeland.
+Historically, the land now making up Arcadia was part of the Tongva homeland and home to the village of Aleupkingna.
 During the Spanish and Mexican Rancho era, it was named “Rancho Santa Anita” after Anita Cota.
 It was presided over by the San Gabriel Mission‘s Claudio Lopez.
-In 1839, a large tract of the ranch was sold to Scottish-American Hugo Reid.
-As one of the area’s first non-Hispanic Caucasian families, they were honored with a statue in 1938 that first stood in Arcadia Park before it was moved nearer the Arcadia Historical Museum in 2003.
+In 1839, a large tract of the ranch was sold to Scottish-Mexican Hugo Reid.
+They were honored with a statue in 1938 that first stood in Arcadia Park before it was moved nearer the Arcadia Historical Museum in 2003.

 Santa Anita changed hands several times before finding itself in the wandering hands of famed rake Elias Jackson “Lucky” Baldwin in 1875.
-In 1885, the Santa Fe Railroad arrived and Baldwin’s 35 room Hotel Oakwood was erected just a couple of blocks south of the station.
-According to one of his opponents, Baldwin sought to create his own “gambling hell and booze pleasure park” and by the turn of the century, the approximately 500 citizen town’s economy did in fact center on gambling and saloons.
+In 1885, the Atchison, Topeka, and Santa Fe Railroad arrived and Baldwin’s 35-room Hotel Oakwood was erected just a couple of blocks south of the station.
+According to one of his opponents, Baldwin sought to create his own “gambling hell and booze pleasure park.”
+He subdivided the townsite of Arcadia in 1887.
+By the turn of the century, the approximately 500 citizen town’s economy did in fact center on gambling and saloons.

-The transition to fully functioning town continued in the early twentieth century.
+The transition to a fully functioning town continued in the early twentieth century.
 In 1903, the first school opened in a packing shed at the corner of Santa Anita and Falling Leaf Drive (now Huntington).
 A proper school, Arcadia Grammar School, opened in 1908 at California and First.
-1903 also saw the city’s incorporation, with Lucky Baldwin serving as its mayor and his hotel functioning as city hall.
+1903 also saw the city’s incorporation, which took place on 5 August.
+Lucky Baldwin served as Arcadia’s first mayor and his hotel functioned as the city hall.

 In 1904, Ben Newman opened the Bonita Hotel and beer garden, hoping to siphon some of the guests from Baldwin’s Oakwood.
 As a result, in 1905 the Oakwood was remodeled, with a vaudeville stage and a garden of electrical lights added.
-In 1907, after horse racing ended at Los Angeles‘ Ascot Park, construction began on the Santa Anita Racetrack on the current site of the Santa Anita Golf Course.
+In 1907, after horse racing ended at Los Angeles‘s Ascot Park, construction began on the Santa Anita Racetrack on the current site of the Santa Anita Golf Course.
 Baldwin was quoted in The San Francisco Call saying “This is the greatest thing I have ever done.
 I am satisfied.”
-It was completed in December, 1907.
-However, California banned horseracing in 1909.
+It was completed in December 1907.
+However, California banned horse racing in 1909.
 Baldwin died the same year of pneumonia.
 After his death, the people of Arcadia voted to criminalize the sale of alcohol.
 In 1911, the Oakwood burned down.
 The racetrack’s grandstand burned down in 1912.
-After the eleven saloons closed, the town acquired phone service, electric service, water wells and a public library.
-On First, a drug store, hardware store, barbershop and two grocery stores opened.
+After the eleven saloons closed, the town acquired phone service, electric service, water wells, and a public library.
+On First, a drug store, hardware store, barbershop, and two grocery stores opened.

 ARCADIA CITY HALL

-After the burning down of the Oakwood, city hall offices had been temporarily moved to the McCoy Building at 233 N First Avenue.
+After the burning down of the Oakwood, city hall offices had been temporarily moved to the McCoy Building at 233 North First Avenue.
 They were moved to the Hibbard Building in 1914.
-The first official Arcadia City Hall was a two-story brick colonial at First Avenue and Huntington Drive, dedicated on July 13th, 1918.
-By then the population was around 2,000.
+The first official Arcadia City Hall was a two-story brick colonial at the intersection of First Avenue and Huntington Drive, dedicated on 13 July 1918.
+By then the population of Arcadia was roughly 2,000.
 The second and current City Hall opened in 1940.

 WOMAN’S CLUB OF ARCADIA

-In 1914, Baldwin’s daughter, Anita, built a three story, fifty room mansion named Anoakia (Anita, Oak and “ia).
-The nineteen acre grounds also included an apiary, aviaries, a bathhouse, kennels, a pool and tennis courts.
+In 1914, Baldwin’s daughter, Anita, commissioned the construction of a three story, fifty-room mansion named Anoakia (derived from “Anita,” “oak,” and with “ia” tacked on the end).
+The nineteen-acre grounds also included an apiary, aviaries, a bathhouse, kennels, a pool, and tennis courts.
 She later converted it into The Anoakia School for Girls.
 After going co-ed, it continued to function as a school until 1990, when it was denounced as a fire trap and earthquake danger and abandoned.
 Efforts were made to preserve it but in 2000 it was bulldozed to make way for 31 new homes (Anokia Estates), although a guardhouse remains.

 WORLD WAR I & ROSS FIELD